 Pure tin, cadmium and zinc shall not be present in finished space-qualified solar panels.

-Pure tin refers to a tin alloy with less than three atomic percent of an alloying metal, e.g., lead.
-Pure cadmium and zinc is defined as these metals used or applied in a non-mixed metal or unalloyed state.
+Pure tin refers to a tin alloy with less than three atomic percent of an alloying metal, e.g. lead.
+Pure cadmium and zinc are metals used or applied in a non-mixed metal or unalloyed state.

 ECSS-E-ST-20-08_0090017